POEMS AND POETRY NEWS

 Tar River Poetry editor Luke Whisnant wrote this fine essay reflecting on art and my poem "Report on the State of the World's Children":After the Art

 Barbara Crocker for her poem: "Poem with an Embedded Line by Susan Cohen"

-Jabberwock Review, for nominating "They've Discovered the Spiders Can Hear Us" for a Pushcart Prize.
+Jabberwock Review, for nominating "They've Discovered the Spiders Can Hear Us" for a Pushcart Prize and Best New Poets.